ukewea/ukewea.github.io/content/post/troubleshoot-ghcr-push-403/index.md

   - github-packages
 ---

-I'm learning use kaniko to build image without help of DinD, so I cloned [the repo](https://github.com/ukeweu/python-talib) as a playground.
+I was learning use kaniko to build image without Docker in Docker (DinD), so I cloned [the repo](https://github.com/ukeweu/python-talib) to test it out.

 The build process with kaniko was OK, however following error shown while pushing image to GitHub Container Registry (GHCR):